Graduate Program Admission Requirements for Program Consideration

 • The GRE, taken in the past five years, is required for all applicants by the time of application.

-• There is no specific score needed for consideration; however, competitive applicants have scores near or above the 50th percentile in each of the test areas.
+• Competitive applicants have scores near or above the 50th percentile in each of the test areas.

 • Your GRE scores can be submitted directly to us through CASPA.
 Use the Designated Institution Code 3880 and your scores will be included with your application.